pansimey/mecab-light/README.md

 MeCab::Light is a lightweight tool.
 This gem works without the official binding.
-This supports only the 'parse' method for now.
+This supports only Tagger#parse method for now.
 Note that the method's feature is totally different from its original.

 ```ruby